Food hygiene inspection and ratings

 Request a Revisit

 A food business owner can formally request that a rescoring visit is undertaken.
 The cost of a revisit is £97 and a business can request more than one revisit.
-To request a revisit, complete the FHRS Request a Revisit form and return it to us using the details below.
+To request a revisit, please complete the Food Hygiene Rating Scheme's (FHRS) Request a Revisit form and return it to us using the details below.

 Please call us on the below telephone number to make payment if a revisit is required.